 With the rise of automatic social media posting, you can automate scheduling your social posts, curating content for new posts, engaging with your followers and even pulling valuable insights from how your social media channels are performing.

 In this guide, we’ll show you many ways that you can set up automatic social media posting, engaging with your audience and more.

-There are a number of options when it coming to social media automation platforms and some of them will help out with more than one area of social media management.
+There are a number of options when it coming to social media automation tools and some of them will help out with more than one area of social media management.
 Here we’ll break down some of the most popular tools for social media automation and how you can use them to the fullest:

-ViralWoot is a platform built for scheduling and analyzing posts for Instagram and Pinterest.
+ViralWoot is a social media automation platform built for scheduling and analyzing posts for Instagram and Pinterest.

 A well-known automatic social media posting, scheduling, monitoring and measurement tool, Hootsuite supports compatability with Twitter, Facebook, WordPress, Instagram, Pinterest and YouTube.

-Buffer is a social media management and social media marketing automation tools that support Facebook, Instagram, Twitter, LinkedIn and Pinterest.
+Buffer has a suite of social media management and social media marketing automation tools that support Facebook, Instagram, Twitter, LinkedIn and Pinterest.
 Buffer allows you schedule, report and publicize social media content.

 If you’re looking for something more interactive chatbots are great to use alongside automatic social media posting tools.
 Chatbots are programs designed to automatically engage with messages they receive.
 They are bots that provide a simulated human experience for many areas of your business.
 You can program chatbots to respond in the same way each time, to respond differently to messages with specific keywords and even to use machine learning to learn the more they interact and adapt their responses to fit the situation.